-EIT Manufacturing operationalises its strategy along four integrated areas, Education, Innovation and Business Creation for promoting knowledge triangle integration, and secure for the deployment of tailor-made activities on RIS countries.
+EIT Manufacturing operationalises its strategy along four integrated areas - Education, Innovation, Business Creation and its Regional Innovation Scheme (RIS) - for promoting knowledge triangle integration, and secure for the deployment of tailormade activities on RIS countries.
 Each area has clearly defined internal programmes.
 The KIC initiates concrete actions to involve the private sector, particularly SMEs and start-ups, in the activities of each area, including education, training, and skills development.
 To ensure alignment to the Strategy, each Strategic Objective is addressed with two Strategic Initiatives, which guide the definition of the call for proposals, including the selection criteria.
 In addition, regular bottom-up consultations will be carried out amongst relevant EU players, to give guidance enabling EIT Manufacturing to respond to newest technological developments or variations in stakeholder needs.